Graduate Student Public Humanities Fellowship

 ABOUT THE UB HUMANITIES INSTITUTE: Since its founding in 2005, the University at Buffalo’s Humanities Institute (HI) has quickly established itself as one of the most important entities supporting the humanities in Western New York.
 Scholarship in the humanities helps us to question, comprehend, and transform an increasingly complex world.
 The most intractable human problems cannot be solved from within a single discipline, but must be approached from a variety of perspectives.
 HI provides a forum for conversations among humanists of all disciplines.

-ABOUT HUMANITIES NEW YORK: The mission of Humanities New York is to help all New Yorkers become thoughtful participants in our communities by promoting critical inquiry, cultural understanding, and civic engagement.
-Founded in 1975, Humanities New York is the sole statewide proponent of public access to the humanities.
-The Council is a private 501(c)3 that receives Federal, State, and private funding.
+ABOUT HUMANITIES NEW YORK: The mission of Humanities New York is to strengthen civil society and the bonds of community, using the humanities to foster engaged inquiry and dialogue around social and cultural concerns.
+Founded in 1975, Humanities New Yorkis the state affiliate of the National Endowment for the Humanities, andis the sole statewide proponent of public access to the humanities.
+HNYis a private 501(c)3 that receives Federal, State, and private funding.